input-output-hk/lace/packages/e2e-tests/README.md

     with [selenium-standalone](https://github.com/webdriverio/selenium-standalone/blob/main/docs/java-versions.md)
   - On macOS, you can install it easily with homebrew: `brew install openjdk`
 - gpg
+- Firefox Developer Edition (for running tests on Firefox locally)

 ## Running tests locally